Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 Try Letting Go of Perfectly Good Stuff to Add More Value In Your Life

-The examples above can be perfectly good life choices but can also feel like mistakes as time goes on.
+The examples above can be excellent life choices, but can also feel like mistakes as time goes on.

-Sometimes our perfectly good choices can sap time, energy, and happiness from our lives without adding much value.
+Sometimes our excellent choices can sap time, energy, and happiness from our lives without adding much value.
 That is when quickly letting go can become the remedy.

 Letting go of stuff should be the default in those situations.

-Purchasing a new car is great but if you have to work extra hard to afford it maybe not.
-If the new car causes you to curtail family outings or scrap your family vacation due to the cost it may be a mistake to own.
+Purchasing a new car is excellent, but if you have to work extra hard to afford it, maybe not.
+If the new vehicle causes you to curtail family outings or scrap your family vacation due to the cost, it may be a mistake to own.

-Also sometimes a new car can draw unwanted attention.
-Attracting the opposite sex that can put a strain on your current relationship.
+Also, sometimes a new car can draw unwanted attention.
+Attracting the opposite sex can put a strain on your current relationship.
 Or attracting criminals that add constant stress to your life.

 Just get rid of the car to increase your quality of life.
 Just let it go.